hrcraddock/plants/opiumpoppy/README.md

        license="public domain"
        region="-248,113,1778,1414">

 However, as opium became entwined with the indulgence and decadence of the fin de siècle, the drug was also increasingly being associated with racist concepts of degeneration.
 In his book [*Degeneration*](https://books.google.co.uk/books?id=9yWihGl1EFUC&newbks=0&pg=PA34) (1895), Max Nordau writes of the impact of addiction to such substances as opium on the development of societies, suggesting that "[a] race which is regularly addicted, even without excess, to narcotics and stimulants in any form (such as […] opium) […] begets degenerate descendants".
-The opium poppy became intertwined with international wars and racialized concerns about harmful addiction, forewarning of the sharp downturn of its reputation in the 20th century.
+Following The Opium Wars and increased consumption of opium in the West, these racialized stereotypes about harmful addiction in China became widespread, forewarning of the sharp downturn of the opium poppy’s reputation in the 20th century.
 <param ve-entity eid="Q265581" title="fin de siècle">
 <param ve-entity eid="Q472270" title="Max Nordau">
 <param ve-image